qasar/qasar.github.io/about.md

 I work at Y Combinator where I invest in early stage technology companies.

-I put my best thoughts on twitter: @qasar.
+Everything I know, I put on twitter: @qasar.

 You can also find me on snapchat: @qasar.